vukasinterzic/AdminToys/README.md

 #### Get-DPMProtectedVMs
 Gets the list of all items that are protected by DPM.

+#### Test-Elevation
+Check if PowerShell console is opened as Administrator.
+It returns Boolean value.

 #### StampFile
 Add date and time stamp to the end of the file name.
 You can use it to rename the existing file or to make a copy of that file with date and time added to the end of the original name.